TOP TIPS FOR CHANGEMAKERS #5

 Other people’s words

 There is one last thing that I do to find a spark: I have a Pinterest board with hundreds of inspirational quotes in it.
 If all else fails I will spend some time browsing that board and somehow the right quote always jumps out and kickstarts something in my brain.
-I’ve taken the best of those and included them in this Actually calendar just for you – so inspiration can sit on your desk every day.
-If you are one of the first 25 people to sign up for this calendar, I will send you a beautiful printed version.

 Let’s ACTUALLY change the world!